3 Exams (@ 120 points each = 360 points total)

 8 Internet Exercises (@ 15 points each = 120 points total)

 Your will be doing eight Internet Exercises during the semester.
-Internet Exercises 1-6 will be done as a group.
+Internet Exercises 1-6 will be done as a group (same group members for both the Internet Exercises and the Sales Force Description).
 Internet Exercises 7-8 will be done individually.
 Internet Exercises 1-8 are worth 15 points each.
 The dates, assignment requirements, and when the assignments are due are listed in the syllabus and schedule.
 Each team member will participate in each group Internet Exercise.
 For Internet Exercises 1-8, you will be working either in your groups (Internet Exercises 1-6) or individually (Internet Exercises 7-8), i.e., no formal class meeting on those days.
 However, I will be in my office and available online if you need to interact with me.
 The successful completion of this assignment will meet learning objectives LO1, LO2a, and LO3.

 Volunteer Nonprofit Activity & Journal (optional - up to 15 points extra credit)